xarantolus/subresource_filter_tools/README.md

 Currently only builds for Linux x64 are supported.
 The `build_linux.sh` script runs without problems on [Ubuntu on WSL](https://ubuntu.com/wsl) though, which means that you could also run them on a Windows 10 machine.

+You should run this on an SSD of sufficient size (because you'll end up with ~700k files that are ~22GB in size).

 ### Scripts
 * `build_linux.sh`: uses ninja to build `subresource_filter_tools`
 * `copy_libs.sh`: copies binaries and required libraries to a directory called `out/`